notdb/portfolio/content/_index.md

 ### Projects

-[Where's FGC](http://wheresfgc.com) - Lets people find local fighting game community (fgc) events near them.
+[Where's FGC](http://wheresfgc.com) - A service that connects users to video game events near them.

+- Built with React, NodeJS, Express, Google Maps API, and Postgres.

+- Responsible for building the front and back end functionality.

+- Used Google Maps Distance Matrix API for tracking distance between sets of points.

 <!--[Waifu Time](http://waifutime.com) - Currently fictional pre-workout supplement intended to be taken 15-30 minutes prior to vigorous exercise.-->

+[Tech2Rent](http://tech2rent.co) - A service that connects users with renters of high end electronic equipment used for audio, photo, and video production.

+- Built with: NodeJS, Express, PostgreSql, and AWS.

+- Collaborated remotely with a team of three web developers, one UX/UI designer, and two mobile developers to build Tech2Rent over eight weeks.

+- Responsible for designing database schema, and some endpoints for Tech2Rent's backend.
+Used AWS.S3 SDK to handle image uploading.

 [Gacha Gamer](http://gachagamer.com) - A news site specifically covering [gacha](https://en.wikipedia.org/wiki/Gacha_game) games.

-[Yell At A Human](http://www.yellatahuman.com) - A service that lets you yell at a human to vent your frustrations before calling custom service to attempt to solve the actual problem you are having with your product or service.
-Complete with randomized call waiting time and elevator muzak.
+[Yell At A Human](http://www.yellatahuman.com) - A service that lets you yell at a human to vent your frustrations.

+- Complete with randomized call waiting time and elevator muzak.